dnltsk/gdal-ogr-format-driver-growth/README.md

 - Web Map Tile Service (WMTS)
 - MongoDB

-**After all, the hard working developers are introducing 8.2 new raster formats and 5.4 new vector formats per version.** While one version per year is getting released - which is a clear statement!!!
+**After all, the hard working developers are introducing 8.2 new raster formats and 5.4 new vector formats per version.** While nearly one version per year is getting released - which is a clear statement!!!

 ### Sources